We're taking action to

 People are confused with what the lagoons are and think it is a Water Treatment Plant.
 Provide explanation.

-The facility located at the Osoyoos Golf Course is the community’s sanitary sewer treatment plant.
+The facility located at the Osoyoos golf course is the community’s sanitary sewer treatment plant.
 Wastewater collected from homes is transported via pump stations to the wastewater treatment plant where it is processed to remove solids and treated for harmful pathogens.
 It is then discharged as irrigation water for the Golf Course.
 This is not a water treatment plant for drinking water.

 Why does my water turn brown?